F01

 }

-For loops allow you to control the direction of iteration.
+• Iterating in Reverse: for loops allow you to control the direction of iteration.
 This is especially useful in factory scenarios—like unloading scanned packages from a drone delivery log or reversing robot actions in a fault recovery system.
 For example, the following loop simulates unloading from 5 logistics racks in reverse order (4 to 0):

 {